-If you are experiencing Cyberbullying:
+If you are experiencing bullying online:

-- Tell a friend, parent or teacher; - o Be careful who you give your mobile phone number or email address to; - Do not send anybody that you do not know well, a photo of yourself; - Make a note of exactly when a threatening message was sent. - Never delete an inappropriate message.
+- Tell a friend, parent or teacher; - Be careful who you give your mobile phone number or email address to; - Do not send anybody that you do not know well, a photo of yourself; - Make a note of exactly when a threatening message was sent. - Never delete an inappropriate message.
 Screen shot and save the message.
-This can be used as evidence; - Note down the web address of online cyberbullying instances; - Never retaliate or respond back to a message; - To prevent this happening again, change your number, block contacts or leave chat rooms:
+This can be used as evidence; - Note down the web address of online bullying instances; - Never retaliate or respond back to a message; - To prevent this happening again, change your number, block contacts or leave chat rooms;

-Preventing Cyberbullying
+Preventing bullying

-Staff will work together to raise awareness and promote understanding of cyberbullying through:

-- Ensuring that pupils, staff and parents are aware of the procedures and sanctions for cyberbullying including incidents that occur outside of school; - Delivering parental workshops about internet safety; - Providing information and advice sent home to parents; - Providing information and guidance for parents and pupils on the school website; - Addressing cyberbullying within the computing curriculum; - Holding regular internet awareness events for staff, pupils and parents. - Ensuring staff, in particular NQTs and those new to Grove, are given regular ICT and internet safety training.
+- Staff will work together to raise awareness and promote understanding of online bullying through: - Ensuring that pupils, staff and parents are aware of the procedures and sanctions for online bullying including incidents that occur outside of school; - Delivering parental workshops about internet safety; - Providing information and advice sent home to parents; - Providing information and guidance for parents and pupils on the school website; - Addressing online bullying within the computing curriculum; - Holding regular internet awareness events for staff, pupils and parents. - Ensuring staff, in particular ECT's and those new to Grove, are given online safety training.

 Prevention and responding strategies require continuous refinement and review as new technologies become popular.
-Therefore it is essential to keep up to date in line with these changes.

-7 The role of the governing body
+9. The role of the governing body

-- To review and revise the Anti-Bullying Policy through the work of the Performance, Standards and Safeguarding Committee on an annual basis; - To ensure that the school is meeting the aims and principles as laid out in the policy with regard to anti-bullying.
+To review and revise the Anti-Bullying Policy through the work of the Performance, Standards and Safeguarding Committee on an annual basis; To ensure that the school is meeting the aims and principles as laid out in the policy with regard to anti-bullying.

-8 Dignity at Work Policy
+10. Dignity at Work Policy